dolphindb/api-java/README.md

 DolphinDB offers several ways to save data:
 - Save a single row of data with `insert into`
 - Save multiple rows of data in bulk with function `tableInsert`
-- Save a table object with function `append!`
+- Save a table object with function `tableInsert`

 The table in the following examples has 4 columns.
 Their data types are string, int, timestamp and double.
 The column names are cstring, cint, ctimestamp and cdouble, respectively.
 ```